 Award: Top Pick

-WHY WE LIKE IT: A foot pedal controlled wringer and dirt-absorbing microfiber head make this easy to use mop great for getting rid of tough grime and dirt.
-It’s great for those looking for a fast and easy mop for tile floors, hardwood floors and more.
+WHY WE LIKE IT: A foot pedal-controlled wringer and dirt-absorbing microfiber head make this easy-to-use mop great for getting rid of tough grime and dirt.
+It’s great for those looking for a fast and easy mop for tile floors, hardwood floors, and more.

 The O-Cedar Easywring mop’s claim to fame is its foot-pedal operated wringer bucket.
 This feature, along with the smooth rotating swivel head, means you can mop hardwood floors and anywhere else you need to clean hard flooring surfaces, with minimal bending and stooping.
 The mop handle expands to a comfortable 51” which allows for both easy storage and ergonomic use.